FinanZero, Brazil’s free online credit marketplace, raises $7M – TechCrunch

-FinanZero, a Brazilian online credit marketplace, announced today that it has closed a $7 million round of funding – its fourth since it launched in 2016 was founded in 2016.
+FinanZero, a Brazilian online credit marketplace, announced today that it has closed a $7 million round of funding — its fourth since it launched in 2016.
 It has raised a total of $22.85 million to date.

-The real-time online loan broker allows people to apply for a personal loan, a car equity loan, or a home equity loan for free and receive an answer in minutes.
+The real-time online loan broker allows people to apply for a personal loan, a car equity loan or a home equity loan for free and receive an answer in minutes.
 A key to FinanZero’s success is that it doesn’t offer the loans itself, but has instead partnered with about 51 banks and fintechs who back the loans.

-FinanZero is based in Brazil’s financial capital, Sao Paulo, and has 52 employees.
+FinanZero is based in Brazil’s financial capital, São Paulo, and has 52 employees.

-“From day one we said, ‘We only work with a success fee,’ so we only get paid when the customer signs the loan contract,” said Olle Widen, the company’s co-founder, and CEO.
+“From day one we said, ‘We only work with a success fee,’ so we only get paid when the customer signs the loan contract,” said Olle Widen, the company’s co-founder and CEO.

 Instead of charging the customer, FinanZero gets a commission from one of its partners, and with a growing volume of credit applications — an average of 750,000 applications per month — the company has seen 61% revenue growth from 2019-2020.